 When we have consistent warm temperatures for 2-3 weeks straight, warm-season plants awaken from dormancy.
 This is often resulting in vulnerability to freeze and pest injury.
 Many pests begin to emerge.
 Just last week, I noticed aphids feeding on the underside of Live Oaks.
 Other pests like winter weeds will eventually break through the pre-emergent and become noticeable.

-• Apply pre-and-post emergent herbicide to manage winter weeds and prevent warm-season weeds.
-Granular products are available at your local garden center, but for the best results, contact a licensed pesticide applicator.
+Employ pre-and-post emergent herbicides to manage winter weeds and thwart warm-season varieties.
+While granular products are accessible at local garden centers, for optimal results, seek assistance from a licensed pesticide applicator.

-• Cut back ornamental grasses.
-Complete this by the 2nd or 3rd week in March.
+Trim back ornamental grasses, aiming to complete this task by the 2nd or 3rd week of March.

-• Divide perennials and replant in other areas in the garden before they awake from dormancy.
+Divide perennials and replant them in different areas before they emerge from dormancy.

-• Install good quality mulch in beds and tree rings at 3-4 inches thick to prevent weeds and to maintain proper soil temperature.
-This may require removing or turning old mulch.
-Be sure to not cover the base of plants with mulch.
-Over-mulching the base of trees and shrubs is a common issue.
+Apply high-quality mulch in beds and around trees at a thickness of 3-4 inches to deter weeds and maintain optimal soil temperature.
+Ensure not to cover the base of plants with mulch, as excessive mulching around trees and shrubs is a common issue.

 Written by: Ronny Nelson, Horticulturist, Board Certified Master Arborist and President of Simply Horticulture, LLC.